EliteLoser/Finance/text/TheBubbleThatDoesNotBurst.md

 in this case realistic) view.

-So will the bubble burst?
+So, will the bubble burst?
 I know nobody knows.

 What am I currently doing?
 Investing small parts of my salary monthly in mutual funds.
 Exciting stuff.